ClimExHandbook/ClimExHandbook/_posts/2019-11-07-soil-type-and-physical-characteristics.md

 &nbsp;
 <h4><a name="_Toc23712701"></a><strong>1.3.4 Bulk density (g cm</strong><strong><sup>-</sup></strong><strong>³)</strong></h4>
 Bulk density is a measure of the amount of soil per unit volume of oven dried soil and gives information on the physical status of the soil.
 The soil organic matter content, soil texture,  the minerals in the soil and degree of compaction define the bulk density.
 Bulk density varies substantially among soils.
 Mineral soils have a bulk density of around 1–1.6 g cm<sup>–</sup>³, while in organic soils and friable clay it is well below 1 g cm<sup>–</sup>³.
-Bulk density values are essential when determining soil carbon and nutrient stocks, as they allow a conversion from concentrations to mass per area (see also protocol 2.2.4 Soil carbon and nutrient stocks).
+Bulk density values are essential when determining soil carbon and nutrient stocks, as they allow a conversion from concentrations to mass per area (<a href="http://climexhandbook.w.uib.no/2019/11/06/soil-carbon-and-nutrient-stocks/">see also protocol 2.2.4 Soil carbon and nutrient stocks</a>).

 <strong><em> </em></strong>